Who Is the Best Online Broker? The Best Discount Brokerages in Canada 2020

 It’s do-it-yourself investing, a concept similar to what you might experience shopping at a wholesale grocery store.

-There are often fewer staff available to assist with bagging groceries or to help you to your car, but you don’t mind doing the extra work if it means saving money on groceries every week.
+There are often less staff available to assist with bagging groceries or to help you to your car, but you don’t mind doing the extra work if it means saving money on groceries every week.
 You get the idea.

 An online brokerage is often referred to as self-directed investing, another name for ‘do-it-yourself’.
 While it’s true that most brokerages have people standing by, ready to assist with technical questions or system-related issues, there is no advice provided through an online brokerage.